 OCC 610: Evolving Professional Seminar

-This course guides students in their development as occupational therapists.
-Concepts related to professionalism, reflection and ethical practice, and collaboration are explored.
-Students are introduced to the program's leadership content and self-assessment as tools to facilitate the professional socialization process.
+This course guides students in their development as occupational therapy practitioners.
+Concepts related to professionalism, reflection and ethical practice, and collaborative behavior are explored.
+Students are introduced to the program’s culminating portfolio and self-reflection as tools to facilitate the professional socialization process.

 Credits: 1